Fair Credit Reporting Act (FCRA) Disputes

 When your credit report contains erroneous, incomplete, or outdated information, it can have a serious effect on your ability to qualify for work, loans, credit cards, and insurance.
-By law, you are entitled to keep track of your credit report, and request that any inaccurate information be removed.
+By law, you are entitled to keep track of your credit report, and request that any inaccurate information is removed.
 If creditors refuse to remove inaccurate information from your credit report when the necessary proof is provided, you may be able to file a lawsuit to recover compensation for any resulting losses.
-Our Orlando credit report dispute attorneys have years of experience handling credit report disputes, clearing credit report errors, and successfully recovering compensation for our clients.
+Our credit report dispute attorneys have years of experience handling credit report disputes, clearing credit report errors, and successfully recovering compensation for our clients.

-If you need assistance disputing inaccurate or obsolete information in your credit report, contact an attorney in our Orlando office by completing our free case review form today.
+If you need assistance disputing inaccurate or obsolete information in your credit report, contact an attorney in our office by completing our free case review form today.

 According to the Federal Trade Commission, the Fair Credit Reporting Act promotes the accuracy, fairness, and privacy of information in the files of consumer reporting agencies.

-You may also be provided additional protection under Florida state laws, so it’s important to contact an attorney if you suspect your rights have been violated.
+You may also be provided additional protection under state laws, so it’s important to contact an attorney if you suspect your rights have been violated.

 There are three primary credit reporting agencies (CRA) that are responsible for keeping track of consumer credit ratings in the United States: TransUnion, Experian, and Equifax.
 When these agencies make mistakes, it can cause serious problems for consumers.
-The Fair Credit Reporting Act (FCRA) offers consumers protection from credit reporting agencies, banks and lenders who report inaccurate credit information, fail to fix credit report credit errors, or use a credit report for impermissible purposes.
+The Fair Credit Reporting Act (FCRA) offers consumers protection from credit reporting agencies, banks, and lenders who report inaccurate credit information, fail to fix credit report credit errors, or use a credit report for impermissible purposes.

 Some examples of these CRA violations include: